 - " Training-A business mentor leads sessions for groups of around 30 participants.
-The training consists of 16 sessions on topics such as record keeping, business planning, marketing, the importance of savings, and financial management.3 Participants form small groups of three people each; these groups are expected to write a business plan and work on starting a small business together. - " Capital grants-Three months after trainings begin, each small business group that attended the trainings receives a grant to start their enterprise.
-A second grant is provided six months later; the second grant is conditional on the group's proper utilization of the start-up capital and regular participation in the savings groups.
-Grants are disbursed in UGX, and adjusted for inflation annually.
+The training consists of 16 sessions on topics such as record keeping, business planning, marketing, the importance of savings, and financial management.3 Participants form small groups of three people each; these groups are expected to write a business plan and work on starting a small business together. - " Capital grants-Three months after trainings begin, each small business group that attended the trainings package of sequenced interventions intended to help the ultra-poor develop stable and sustainable livelihoods.
+But measured effects are quite diverse and current implementations are expensive and very high touch, which raises the question about the drivers of effects, and whether they continue to be present as such programs get promoted to larger scale.